about this course // syllabus

 Pluses and Minuses are given out by instructor discretion, generally only to scores at the very top or bottom scores of these ranges (so that an A+ really means truly exceptional work).

-I anticipate not curving the scores at all.
-If you get 8 out of 10 on a problem, that means you did a B’s worth of work on it.
+We anticipate not adjusting the scores at all: if you get 8 out of 10 on a problem, that means you did a B’s worth of work on it.

 Generative Artificial Intelligence Use